Here we will discuss some UIKit questions. If you have missed the previous one Part 3: Swift, do check it out. Now lets get started!!! 🎬 🌈

 Q: Explain 3 phase of layouts ?

-There are actually three phases associated with the layout and drawing of the views.
+There are three phases associated with the layout and drawing of the views.
 The first is update of constraints (constraint pass), which happens bottom up.
 The second is layout of views and subviews (layout pass), which happens top down and is dependent on constraint settings.
 The third phase is the display pass, where the views get redrawn based on the layout pass.

 Q: How to make UITAbleView scrolling effective ?